Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Phase Field Model

 The thermodynamic behaviour of the system is described by a free-energy functional $\mathcal{F}[\phi,c,\mathbf{p}]$, which captures the coupling between the two fluid phases, the surfactant concentration, and the surfactant orientation\cite{hardy2026kinetic}:

-The first term corresponds to the bulk free-energy density, which has minima at $\phi=\pm1$, representing the oil and water phases, with $\beta>0$ setting the energy scale.
-The second term represents the interfacial energy associated with gradients of $\phi$, where $\kappa>0$ and $\beta$ together determine the surface tension and the thickness of the diffuse interface.
-The third term, proportional to the thermal energy scale $k_\mathrm{B} T$, represents the entropic contribution associated with the surfactant concentration $c$, arising from the translational Brownian motion of the molecules.
-The fourth term, also proportional to $k_\mathrm{B} T$, corresponds to the orientational entropy of the surfactants arising from rotational Brownian motion, which favours an isotropic state with $\mathbf{p}\simeq\boldsymbol{0}$.
-The final term describes the coupling between the surfactant orientation and the fluid interface: $\chi>0$ sets the strength of the interaction between surfactant molecules and the interface, while $\ell>0$ is the characteristic molecular length scale of the surfactants.
+The first term is the bulk free-energy density, which has minima at $\phi=\pm1$, representing the oil and water phases, with $\beta>0$ setting the energy scale.
+The second term represents the interfacial energy, where $\kappa>0$ and $\beta$ together determine the surface tension and the thickness of the diffuse interface.
+The third term, proportional to the thermal energy scale $k_\mathrm{B} T$, represents the translational entropy of the surfactant molecules.
+The fourth term, also proportional to $k_\mathrm{B} T$, describes the orientational entropy of the surfactants, which favours an isotropic state with $\mathbf{p}\simeq\boldsymbol{0}$.
+The final term couples the surfactant orientation to the fluid interface: $\chi>0$ sets the strength of the surfactant-interface interaction, while $\ell>0$ is the characteristic molecular length scale of the surfactants.
 Finally, $d$ denotes the spatial dimension of the system.
 In this work, we focus primarily on $d=2$, since the results in $d=3$ are qualitatively similar.

-In the absence of surfactants ($c=0$), the system relaxes toward an equilibrium state that minimizes the free energy stated by Eq.~\eqref{eq:free-energy}.
+In the absence of surfactants ($c=0$), the system relaxes toward an equilibrium state that minimizes the free energy in Eq.~\eqref{eq:free-energy}.
 For example, one equilibrium configuration is a flat interface located at $y=0$, for which the order parameter is given by $\phi(\mathbf{r})=\tanh(y/\xi)$, where $\xi=\sqrt{2\kappa/\beta}$ defines the interfacial thickness.
 Physically, $\xi$ is on the order of molecular length scales, although in numerical simulations it is typically chosen several orders of magnitude larger to ensure stability.
 From the equilibrium $\phi(\mathbf{r})$, the surface tension in the absence of surfactants is given by $\sigma_0 = \sqrt{8\kappa\beta/9}$.
 In the presence of surfactants, however, the effective surface tension is modified and can vary locally and dynamically depending on the shear rate (see Section~\ref{sec:tilt}).

-The full system dynamics are then described by:
+The full system dynamics are then described by\cite{hardy2026kinetic}